publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch42/schII/ptA/m__us_usc_t50_s2525.md

         (1)

-         Not later than March 1 of each year, the Secretary of Defense and the Secretary of Energy shall submit to the President—
+         Not later than February 1 of each year, the Secretary of Defense and the Secretary of Energy shall submit to the President—

             (A) each report, without change, submitted to either Secretary under subsection (e) during the preceding year;